MikeyBeez/Ollama_Agents/README.md

 6. 📜 Chat History: Never forget a conversation with built-in history management.
 7. 🧠 Memory Search: Quickly retrieve and utilize relevant information from past interactions and uploaded documents.
 8. 🧵 Fabric Integration: Use Fabric patterns for enhanced AI interactions.
+9. 🎭 Multi-Agent System: Interact with multiple AI personalities in one session.

 ## 🛠️ Getting Started